 Just as there has been a rapid shift to telework, the same is true for telehealth.
 However, not all telehealth technology was prepared for all the security, risk and privacy implications of the swift transition.
 When the crisis passes, cyber security and privacy will need to become priorities as the successful implementation of the services will likely lead to wider adoption when the pandemic has diminished.

 Our Own Worst Enemy?

 Quickly prioritizing and fixing critical vulnerabilities has become both more difficult and more important.
 Unfortunately, one of the biggest threats to a company’s cyber security could be it’s own IT department, who are doing the best they can to set up remote working capabilities and address technology demands, perhaps with fewer resources to do so.
 Companies that are (rightfully) preoccupied with keeping their doors open and paying their employees could be leaving the virtual door open for cyber crime by not dedicating time and staff to protecting systems from the uptick in attacks.
 The need for automated solutions to maintain cyber security during this time is great.

 Enhanced cyber risk and increased threats are just a part of our reality.
 Each company must decide what level of risk is acceptable for them and prioritize accordingly.
 However, there are easy, inexpensive solutions available that could provide a much needed quick win for IT/Security departments in what feels like a losing battle.
-For example, FortifyData is currently offering companies free usage of its automated cyber security risk management platform so businesses of all sizes can assess their cyber risk posture and continuously monitor for vulnerabilities without the time or expense of a major implementation.
+FortifyData is currently offering companies a free Cyber Risk Assessment so businesses of all sizes can get visibility into their current cybersecurity risk posture and understand how to efficiently improve their cyber risk.